 Will I require a Disclosure and Barring Service (DBS) check?

-These are free of charge for volunteers and we will help you to complete them.
+These are free of charge for volunteers and we will support you to apply for them.

 Can volunteers claim expenses?

-We try to make sure that our volunteering opportunities are accessible for everyone, however, if you would like to discuss any additional requirements that you may have, then please contact our national volunteering team on 0207 566 1540.
+We try to make sure that our volunteering opportunities are accessible for everyone, however, if you would like to discuss any additional requirements that you may have, then please contact our national volunteering team on 0207 566 1540 or email@example.com

 What if I have a criminal record?